 (9) Commercial parking facilities owned and/or operated by the City of North Wildwood.

 (10) Residential flats, as conditional uses.
 Residential flats above ground-floor permitted principal uses only.
 Parking must follow the Residential Site Improvement Standards.
 All requirements of the CBD Central Business Zone for conditional residential use must be met.

+(11) Wireless antennas provided that new antennas utilize co-location or are installed on existing structures.

 C. Accessory structures and uses permitted: